 The victim wonders… can she learn to communicate more effectively, or perhaps she can find ways within herself to stop the toxic cycle?
 Can he learn to communicate more effectively, or maybe he can find ways within himself to stop their toxic dysfunction.
 The victim craves affirmation or loving words and emotions so much that this honeymoon phase makes it worth staying, giving them false hope that things will get better, or that the situation is not really as bad as they thought, when the abuse was active.

-This is especially true when the relationship is long-term, and their lives are intertwined with family and friends.
-It may seem more worthwhile to hope for change than to leave security behind and face the fear of the unknown.
+This is especially true when the relationship is long-term, and their lives are intertwined with family, finances and a network of friends.
+Understanding options can be overwhelming.
+Many victims spend years hoping for change that never comes.

 To one who is starving, rotten fruit would seem edible.
 These crumbs of attention are not healthy nourishment for one’s soul, they are manipulative tools of an abuser.Leah Hill – Founder and CEO, Divorce Strategies Northwest

 4. Nowhere to GO

 Leaving a relationship can be costly and time-consuming, especially in instances of divorce.
 Although you may want to escape the situation, your troubles may not necessarily end, upon cutting ties with the abuser.
 Although you may want to escape the situation, cutting ties with an abuser is challenging for many reasons.

 For example, she may not have worked outside the home for a while, is unable to afford a place to stay on her own, or is unsure how she will be able to support her children on her own.
 Leaving the relationship introduces new challenges that victims feels intimidated or ill-equipped to face.

 This is another reasons why having even just one supportive individual in their life can be a catalyst for courage.
 Having someone to champion their journey and offer them practical and emotional support is an essential tool they need to leave and succeed.